jlachniet/metavana/PUBLISHING.md

 # Publishing

-1. Run `npm run lint` and `npm run lint` to confirm everything is working.
+1. Run `npm run lint` and `npm run test` to confirm everything is working.
 2. Update the version number in `package.json` and `src/env.ts`.
 3. Ran `npm run build`.
 4. Add an entry to `CHANGELOG.md`.